How to Can Beef Stew

 Make sure lids are sealed before storing in the pantry.
 If you have any jars that didn’t seal, place them in the refrigerator and eat them in the next week.
 Sealed jars can be safely stored 1-2 years.

-To serve, you can eat as-is or to thicken the stew, remove some of the liquid from the stew, add a couple tablespoons of cornstarch, stir, then add back to stew to thicken it (the cornstarch is added after canning because cornstarch is not safe to can).
+To serve, you can eat as-is or to thicken the stew, remove some of the liquid from the stew and add a couple tablespoons of cornstarch.
+Stir, then add back to stew to thicken it (the cornstarch is added after canning because cornstarch is not safe to can).

 If you live about 1,000 feet in elevation, download this altitude adjustment chart to find out how much extra pressure you need to use to can this recipe.